 Found in 4 Collections and/or Records:

-Overview Mrs. Moritz Bernstein, her son and daughter Eva and an unidentified woman ride on burros in front of the waterfalls at Seven Falls, Colorado Springs, Colorado, during a tour.
-Mrs. Bernstein's other son stands behind the group beside a taxidermied elk.
+Abstract Theresa (Mrs. Moritz) Bernstein (second from left) and her daughter Eva (young girl on far left of image) ride on burros in front of the waterfalls at Seven Falls, Colorado Springs, Colorado, during a tour.
+The other individuals in the photograph are unknown.
+Another man stands behind the group beside a taxidermized elk.
 All five of the men and women are wearing hats.
 Moritz Bernstein had a dry goods store in Walsenburg, Colorado, where the family lived and in other southern Colorado towns.

 Dates: 1910 June

 Abstract Samuel and Heloise Bernstein moved from New York before their only child, Leonard, was born in Denver.
 Samuel worked in retail clothing.
 Leonard worked for Denver and Rio Grande RR for over 50 years.
 Most of the documents center around Heloise, Samuel and Leonard.
 Collection contains marriage announcements and certificates, death certificates, military certificates, postcards, photographs, and scrapbooks related to the Bernstein family from 1893 through 1966.

 Abstract Russian born Samuel D. Bernstein married Lena and had, possibly, seven children: Aron, Harry, Morris, Rose, Bernie Moses, and Shirley; though the census records are confusing.
 Samuel worked in livestock, hides and wool.
 Collection contains a draft of “Our Pioneers,” and papers related to the Samuel Bernstein Family from 1980 through 2000 including a brief family tree chart.